 - Show clientele as and when your business is growing

 - Add Maps to locate your business

-- Add social media presence in the website
+- Add social media presence to the website

-- Add eCommerce module to your website if you are selling the products
+- Add an eCommerce module to your website if you are selling the products

 - Apply SEO features to your website

 Another limitation you will find in HTML-based static websites is updating the content based on special business events or extending your business lines or adding blogs to your website on a daily basis or integrating your website with social media websites.
 All of these demand conversion of your website to CMS that is the most appropriate for your entity.